Hrant Dink: Assassination

 Dink was assassinated in Istanbul around 12:00 GMT on 19 January 2007, as he returned to the offices of Agos.
 The killer was reported to have introduced himself as an Ankara University student who wanted to meet with Dink.
 When his request was rejected, he waited in front of a nearby bank for a while.
 According to eyewitnesses, Dink was shot by a man of 25 to 30 years of age, who fired three shots at Dink's head from the back at point blank range before fleeing the scene on foot.
 According to the police, the assassin was a man of 18 to 19 years of age.
 Two men had been taken into custody in the first hours of the police investigation, but were later released.
 Another witness, the owner of a restaurant near the Agos office, said the assassin looked about 20, wore jeans and a cap and shouted "I shot the infidel" as he left the scene.
-Dink's wife and daughter collapsed when they heard the news, and were taken to the hospital.
+Hrant Dink's wife and daughter collapsed when they heard the news, and were taken to the hospital.